digitalcredentials/mit-learn-obv3-template/README.md

 Open Badges 3.0 credential samples for MIT Learn course certificates

-Links to signed versions of the credentials, along with QR codes for each link, are available [here](certificates/certificates.md)
+Links to signed versions of the credentials, along with QR codes for each link, are available [here](certificates/certificates.md).
+These examples would be signe dby the issuer and downloaded to be manually added to a mobile wlalet like the LCW, not issued ot the wallet speciifcally.

 You can use those links to open the credentials in VerifierPlus or add them to the Learner Credential Wallet.